sergiusens/snappy-docs/core/updates.md

 title: "Transactional updates"
 ---

-Snapd systems employ a method of transactional update that is available for all snaps: application, gadget, OS, and kernel.
+Snapd systems employ a method of transactional updates that is available for all snaps: application, gadget, OS, and kernel.

 ## Installation